LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 If you are unsure if it is within scope, please ask a TA or instructor.

+## Tests
+Test that your program has the following functionality:
+1. Given a game board, Test for winners
+2. Test that there is a switch in players between turns
+3. Test to confirm that the position the player inputs correlates to the correct index of the array
+4. One other "unique" test of your own

 ## Additional Resources
 Review/research these resources to assist you in the construction of your program:

 - [Two Dimensional Arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays){:target="_blank"}
 - [Jagged Arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/jagged-arrays){:target="_blank"}

-## Tests
-Have tests written for the following functionality:
-1. Given a game board, Test for winners
-2. Test that there is a switch in players between turns
-3. Confirm that the position the player inputs correlates to the correct index of the array
-4. One other "unique" test of your own

 ## README